chef/chef-web-docs/content/unified_mode.md

 ## Unified Mode isolation

-If a Unified Mode resource calls a non-Unified Mode resource, the called resource is not executed in Unified Mode.
-Each resource maintains its own state whether it is in Unified Mode or not.
-You do not need to modify a custom resource that calls a Unified Mode resource since the calling context will not affect the resource's execution.
+If a Unified Mode resource calls a non-Unified Mode resource, the called resource isn't executed in Unified Mode.
+Each resource maintains its own state whether it's in Unified Mode or not.
+You don't need to modify a custom resource that calls a Unified Mode resource since the calling context won't affect the resource's execution.
 Resources using Unified Mode may call resources not using Unified Mode and vice versa.

 ## Benefits of Unified Mode